 Interactive Process Library Example

-I am taken to the Support page which houses all the processes that exist in the Support folder.
+We are taken to the Support page which houses all the processes that exist in the Support folder.

 The structure of the process library exists so that employees can easily and quickly find what they are looking for in a structured, interactive and engaging way.